 2. Premarital Counseling and Education - Optional

 - Texas law does not require you to take premarital counseling or education in order to be married. - Some officiants will require you to take premarital counseling or education in order for them to marry you. - Wife and Inmate Connection offers a premarital education course. - Wife and Inmate Connection does not require you to take any premarital course. - Wife and Inmate Connection is a registered provider with the Texas Department of Health and Human Services. - Our course will waive $60.00 off of your marriage license and also waive the 72 hour waiting period. - We recommend that out of state or out of country brides take a premarital education course.
-This will waive the 72 hour waiting period requirement when you buy your marriage license and can help when making travel arrangements.
+This will waive the 72 hour waiting period requirement when you buy your marriage license and can help when making travel arrangements. - You can use our course even if you do not hire us for marriage officiant services. - For more information on this course, follow this link or contact us.

 3. Inmate Identification - You will need identification on the incarcerated spouse when you go to purchase the marriage license.